 It’s a survival show that finally addresses what happens when you get your period in the wild

-While Yellowjackets isn’t the first survival show, it’s the only that actually addresses what can happen if you get your period out in the wilderness.
+While Yellowjackets isn’t the first survival show (we’re looking at you, The Last of Us), it’s the only that actually addresses what can happen if you get your period out in the wilderness.
 Though shows like The 100, The Wilds and Lost explored survival themes and include female characters in their plotlines, none touched on what happens when the female survivors sync up cycles — and what they have to do if they run out of disposable, first-world feminine hygiene.

 Female friendships get complicated — and Yellowjackets explores it